Pelayo Eribo

-Pelayo Eribo Cubacuba (born 21 December 1975) is an Equatorial Guinean politician and retired footballer who played as a striker.
-Nicknamed Papuchi, he represented the Equatorial Guinea national team.
+Pelayo Eribo Cubacuba (born 21 December 1975) is an Equatorial Guinean politician and retired footballer who played as a striker for the Equatorial Guinea national team.

 Football career

 International career

 Eribo played for his national team in the 1999 UNIFAC Cup and the 2002 FIFA World Cup qualification.

 International goals

 Political career

 Later, Eribo entered to the Equatoguinean political and was appointed Private Secretary to the Prime Minister and Head of Government.